jdh4/job_defense_shield/README.md

 + jobs that use the datascience nodes but do not need them
 + jobs that could have been run on MIG GPUs instead of full A100 GPUs
 + multinode CPU jobs where one or more nodes have zero utilization
-+ users that have been over-allocating CPU or GPU time
++ users with excessive run time limits
 + jobs with CPU or GPU fragmentation (e.g., 1 GPU per node over 4 nodes)
 + jobs with the most CPU-cores and jobs with the most GPUs
 + pending jobs with the longest queue times